hexbatch/apple-core/core-docs/step-5-types/type-api.md

         attributes_final: [list of final attributes that cannot be overwritten by children]
         parents: []  -- the order is important, this list also has which ones are on and off
         servers:
-            allow_public_servers: default false, if true can be on public
-            protected-servers: list id of protected servers
+            protected-servers: list id/name of protected servers

 ## Creating a type
 The user running this is the owner,
 Required is name and at least one attribute.

-## Reading an type
+## Reading a type

 When getting the type state, the type state for the remotes running on it can be seen